lindadamama/OpenFocus/README.md

 ## 📢 News

 > [!NOTE]
+> 🎉 **2025.12.11**: Added functionality to read image stacks in video format.

-> 🎉 **2025.12.11**: Thanks to Rangj for providing the C++ implementation of the GFG-FGF fusion algorithm, which is now available in the software..
+> 🎉 **2025.12.11**: Thanks to Rangj for providing the C++ implementation of the GFG-FGF fusion algorithm, which is now available in the software.

 > 🎉 **2025.12.11**: We have fixed some bugs and added configuration options such as block-wise fusion to avoid OOM (Out of Memory) issues.